RobinRule/CAABack/README.md

 4. You can then access it at [https://portfoliomgmt.mybluemix.net](https://portfoliomgmt.mybluemix.net)

-## VI - Run it on a Docker container
+## VII - Run it on a Docker container
 1. Cd into project directory
 2. Enter `docker build -t caa-back .`
 3. Enter `docker run -d -p 5000:5000 caa-back`
     If you want to see the logs, run it without `-d` flag

-## VII - Test driven development and PyUnit
+## VIII - Test driven development and PyUnit
 1. If not on Vagrant, install **pip** and enter `pip install nose rednose coverage`
 2. Run the server tests and find the test coverage with `nosetests --rednose -v --with-coverage --cover-package=server`
 3. Or you can use `coverage run server_test.py && coverage report -m --include=server.py`

-## VIII - Behavior driven development and behave
+## - Behavior driven development and behave
 1. Turn vagrant on with `vagrant up && vagrant ssh`
 2. Enter `cd /vagrant && behave` and check all the tests pass